yidaaa/bioinformatics/README.md

 INTRODUCTION:

-Sequence alignment handles 2 sequences, S1 and S2, and returns the best alignment between the prefixes.
+Sequence alignment handles 2 sequences and returns their best alignment between prefixes.
-In other words, ending spaces for both S1 and S2 are forgiven.
+In other words, ending spaces for both sequences are forgiven.

 Three programs are implemented in python:
   - standard dynamic programming (align_DP.py)